 The Ark of the Covenant is placed in the new tabernacle David has built for it.
 Sacrifices and peace offerings are made to the Lord.
-(2 Kings 6:17)
+(2 Samuel 6:17)

 David Blesses Israel

 Having given thanks, the king blesses the people and distributes food to all.
-(2 Kings 6:18–19)
+(2 Samuel 6:18–19)

 Folio 39v (Latin)

 Upper half: How, upon hearing that the Lord had blessed Obed-edom and all that he had because of the ark which had stayed with him for three months, David carried it to his city with great joy, playing the harp and cheering with all the people so much so that they sacrificed an ox and a bull every six paces.
 And as the people were rejoicing, the trumpets were sounding, and the king was dancing, Michal, the king’s wife looked out through the window and despised him in her heart.
 (2 Samuel 6: 12–16)